 eoropeza@miracosta.edu

 Hello everyone, my name is Remy Oropeza (they/he).
 I am a genderfluid, demi/pansexual Mexican from a mixed-status, low-income household.
-This is my fourth semester as a student here at MiraCosta, and first semester serving as the LGBTQIA+ Equity liaison!
 I am majoring in English in hope of pursuing a career in higher education, and I wish to continue my work in advocating for the LGBTQIA+ community.
-Through my work, I am committed to maintaining safe spaces where students can feel free to express themselves and find a sense of community and belonging.
+Through my work, I am committed to maintaining spaces where students can feel free to express themselves and find a sense of community and belonging.
 As someone who grew up with a lack of resources and understanding of my own identities, I value the importance in ensuring that our students and community members have equitable access to the resources they need in order to thrive.
 With this in mind, I strive towards increasing awareness and understanding of intersecting identities present within our community, so we may provide resources that will best fit their specific needs.

 Kristina Londy

-LGBTQIA+ Campus Liaison & Student Equity Program Manager
+LGBTQIA+ Campus Liaison & Director of Student Success and Equity

 Pronouns: she/her